spatie/laravel-validation-rules/README.md

 ### `modelsExist`

-Determine if all of the ids in the input array exist for the given model class.
+Determine if all of the values in the input array exist as attributes for the given model class.

+By default the rule assumes that you want to validate using `id` attribute.
+In the example below the validation will pass if all `model_ids` exist for the `Model`.

 ```php
 // in a `FormRequest`